Ruslan-B/AR.Drone/README.md

 ## Status

 This library is stable now.
 All major features are supported - video, configuration and control.
-All experimental features moved to [dedicated](https://github.com/Ruslan-B/AR.Drone/tree/Experimental) branch.
-Please note that this branch under heavy development, so please don't be suprised if you find some functionality missing or undocumented.
+Please note that this library still under development, so please don't be suprised if you find some functionality missing or undocumented.

 ## Build